 Through leadership, coordination and funding, Public Safety Canada helps support the development of strategies, programs and projects that combat child sexual exploitation on the Internet.
 Additionally, support for research, evaluation and training is provided to the organizations leading these programs and projects.

 Public Safety Canada's efforts to combat human trafficking are guided by the United Nations Protocol to Prevent, Suppress and Punish Trafficking in Persons, especially Women and Children.
 Through a four pillar approach, the government seeks to prevent trafficking from occurring, protect victims of human trafficking, bring perpetrators to justice and build partnerships domestically and internationally.

 Public Safety Canada is committed to cracking down on human smuggling and other abuses of Canada's immigration system.
 Under the Protecting Canada's Immigration System Act, the Minister of Public Safety and Emergency Preparedness can designate the arrival of a group of persons into Canada as irregular, and make those involved subject to the Act's measures.
 These measures make it easier for officials to investigate irregular migrants, human smugglers and those who provide them transportation.

-With communities across the country facing a steady increase in gun violence over the past five years, the Government of Canada is strengthening Canada's gun laws in a common-sense, focused and effective way.
-Legislation introduced prioritizes public safety and effective police work, while respecting law-abiding firearms owners.
+With communities across the country facing increased gun violence over the past five years, the Government of Canada is taking action by strengthening Canada's gun laws and putting in place resources and initiatives to address gun violence in a common-sense, focused and effective way.
+Legislation introduced prioritizes public safety and effective police work, while respecting use by law-abiding firearms owners.

 Firearm-related homicides in Canada have been steadily increasing.
 Shootings have now become the most common method of homicide, surpassing homicide by stabbing and beating.
 Gang-related homicides involving guns are no exception.
 The federal government is leading initiatives and working with partners and stakeholders to tackle the increase in criminal gun related violence and gang activity in Canada.